Sani Ibrahim Azar

-Sani Ibrahim "Barhoum" Azar (ساني ابراهيم عازر June 22, 1961) is the fourth and current Palestinian Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land.
+Dr. Sani Ibrahim "Barhoum" Azar (ساني ابراهيم عازر June 22, 1961) is the fourth and current Palestinian Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land.

 Biography

 Azar is a product of The Evangelical Lutheran Schools in Palestine, graduating from The Evangelical Lutheran School of Bethlehem in 1979.
 Azar earned his theology degree from Ludwig Maximillian University in Munich, Germany in 1987.
 He speaks fluent German as a second language.
 His first language is Arabic.
 His Master's thesis was, “The History of the Evangelical Mission in the 19th and 20th Century.”
 He was ordained March 25, 1988 and elected to be the incoming bishop in January 2017.
 Azar served as pastor of the Evangelical Lutheran Church of the Redeemer in the Old City, Jerusalem for 30 years.
+In 2023, Azar was awarded Doctorate of Divinity honoris causa from the United Lutheran Seminary.

 Before becoming the pastor of Redeemer, Azar served as youth pastor and president of the ELCJHL Synod.